scoulomb/myk8s/Services/k8s_f5_integration.md

 We are doing host and name based routing: https://clouddocs.f5.com/containers/v2/kubernetes/kctlr-k8s-ingress-ctlr.html#set-a-default-shared-ip-address
 More details on [host/named based routing](https://devcentral.f5.com/s/articles/the-three-http-routing-patterns-you-should-know-30764 )

 So here accumulated with F5 cluster mode no indirection at all is done!
-Equivalent to [Ingress without `kube-porxy`](./service_deep_dive.md#Ingress).
-Otherwise using NodePort mode, it between [Ingress with  `kube-proxy`](./service_deep_dive.md#Ingress) and [NodePort alternative](./service_deep_dive.md#Node-port-alternative).

 Aligned with second part of the answer in [SO](https://stackoverflow.com/questions/60031377/load-balancing-in-front-of-traefik-edge-router).

-Does not seems compatible with multicluster.

 As for Traefik `k8s big-ip controller` is able to perform only [`name based virtual hosting`](https://clouddocs.f5.com/containers/v2/kubernetes/kctlr-ingress.html#name-based-virtual-hosting).